 11:00 am - Lawyer Competence in TV and Film (Substance Abuse 1 CLE credit)

 Attorneys are often represented in movies and television as people who are dealing with depression, anxiety, and substance abuse.
-In this interesting and groundbreaking program, Jennifer Overall and Neel Chatterjee will discuss issues of lawyer competence using examples from popular television shows and movies.
+In this interesting and groundbreaking program, Neel Chatterjee will discuss issues of lawyer competence using examples from popular television shows and movies.
 The program will include an open conversation about identifying and addressing issues related to lawyer competence.

 1:30 pm - Ethics of Social Networking and New Media for Lawyers (Legal Ethics 1 CLE credit)